Paternalism and Deliberation: An Experiment on Making Formal Rules: Abstract

 \section{Abstract}

-This paper studies the relationship between soft and hard paternalism by examining two kinds of restriction: a waiting period and a hard limit (cap) on risk-seeking behavior.
-Mandatory waiting periods have been instituted for medical procedures, gun purchases and other high-stakes decisions.
-Are these policies substitutes for hard restrictions, and are delayed decisions more respected?
-In an experiment, decision-makers are informed about an impending high-stakes decision.
-Treatments define when the decision is made: on the spot or after one day, and whether the initial decision can be revised.
-In a general population survey experiment, another class of subjects (Choice Architects) is granted the opportunity to make rules for decision-makers.
-Given a decision's temporal structure, Choice Architects can decide on a cap to the decision-maker's risk taking.
-In another treatment, Choice Architects can implement a mandatory waiting period in addition to the cap.
-This allows us to study the substitutional relationship between waiting periods and paternalistic action and the effect of deliberation on the autonomy afforded to the decision-maker.
-Our highly powered experiment reveals that exogenous deliberation has no effect on the cap.
-Moreover, endogenously prescribed waiting periods represent add-on restrictions that do not substitute for the cap.
-Choice Architects believe that, with time, the average decision-maker will take less risk and---because of the distribution of Choice Architects' bliss points---come closer to Choice Architects' subjective ideal choice.
-These findings highlight the complementarity of policy tools in targeting various parts of a distribution of decision-makers.
+Mandatory waiting periods have been instituted for medical procedures, gun purchases, and other high-stakes decisions.
+Are these softly paternalistic policies substitutes for harder restrictions, and are delayed decisions more respected?
+In a general population survey experiment, Choice Architects make rules for decision-makers facing a high-stakes Bomb Risk Elicitation Task.
+Treatments vary when the decision is made: on the spot or after one day, and whether the initial decision can be revised.
+Choice Architects set a cap on the decision-maker's risk taking; in one treatment, they can additionally implement a mandatory waiting period.
+Exogenous deliberation has no effect on the cap; equivalence testing (TOST) and Bayesian analysis ($\text{BF}_{01} \approx 12$) provide strong positive evidence for the absence of an effect.
+Endogenously prescribed waiting periods are add-on restrictions that do not substitute for the cap.
+Choice Architects believe that, with time, the average decision-maker will take less risk and---because of the distribution of Choice Architects' bliss points---come closer to Choice Architects' subjective ideal choice; the resulting reduction in forecasted errors is small.
+Soft and hard paternalistic instruments are not substitutes: waiting periods are deployed as add-on restrictions.

 \textsc{JEL Classification}: C91, D04, D78, D91, I18, I31, I38 \textsc{Keywords}: Paternalism, waiting periods, policy mix, high stakes, Bomb Risk Elicitation Task